 An electrical signal goes from your keyboard to your CPU.
 That signal will turn some switches on and off, and the operating system and CPU recognise these instructions and use this to print out the letter you have typed on the screen.

 The CPU has no idea what a decimal number is, or a photo, or an MP3, or a game.
-All it knows about is that some switches have to be open, and some need to be closed.
+All it knows is that some switches have to be open, and some need to be closed.
 In this way, all data in your computer needs to be converted into binary in order for it to be processed.

 Can you think of any data that might not be stored as binary data inside a computer?